Boras to honor Kobe's wish, grant internship

 Kobe Bryant will get his wish.

-Baseball superagent Scott Boras told the Los Angeles Times that he will create an internship for the teenage daughter of John Altobelli, the Orange Coast College assistant baseball coach who, along with Bryant and his daughter Gianna, was among the nine people killed in last month's helicopter crash in Los Angeles.
+Baseball superagent Scott Boras told the Los Angeles Times that he will create an internship for the teenage daughter of John Altobelli, the Orange Coast College baseball coach who, along with Bryant and his daughter Gianna, was among the nine people killed in last month's helicopter crash in Calabasas, California.

-During Monday's memorial service for the Bryants at Staples Center, Lakers general manager Rob Pelinka told the story of texting with Bryant just minutes before his death.
+During Monday's memorial service for the Bryants at Staples Center, Los Angeles Lakers general manager Rob Pelinka told the story of texting with the NBA legend just minutes before his death.
 While in the air, Bryant reached out to see whether Pelinka had ties to a baseball agent because he wanted to set up his friend's daughter with an internship.

 "Kobe's last human activity was heroic," Pelinka said.
 "He wanted to use his platform to bless and shape another's life."